sudoer777/ceramapower-landing-page/about.md

 In a survey we conducted on Facebook with 49 participants, we found that 51% of our participants had issues with laptop battery life.
 Of these participants, the majority on average did not use their laptops unplugged for greater than two hours at a time.
 The rest, except for one, did not use their laptops unplugged for greater than four hours at a time.

 Based on this information, it was clear that the laptop battery needed to be improved.
+Because of this, we created CeramaPower.
 With CeramaPower, we see a future where laptop users can focus on the important parts of life for several hours at a time without worrying about running out of battery.